Parsing expression grammar: Semantics

 The fundamental difference between context-free grammars and parsing expression grammars is that the PEG's choice operator is ordered.
 If the first alternative succeeds, the second alternative is ignored.
 Thus ordered choice is not commutative, unlike unordered choice as in context-free grammars.
 Ordered choice is analogous to soft cut operators available in some logic programming languages.

 The consequence is that if a CFG is transliterated directly to a PEG, any ambiguity in the former is resolved by deterministically picking one parse tree from the possible parses.
 By carefully choosing the order in which the grammar alternatives are specified, a programmer has a great deal of control over which parse tree is selected.

-Like boolean context-free grammars, parsing expression grammars also add the and- and not- syntactic predicates.
+Parsing expression grammars also add the and- and not- syntactic predicates.
 Because they can use an arbitrarily complex sub-expression to "look ahead" into the input string without actually consuming it, they provide a powerful syntactic lookahead and disambiguation facility, in particular when reordering the alternatives cannot specify the exact parse tree desired.